tylrk/Quiz-Project/README.md

 # Quiz Project

 I created this project as my first major React project.
-It is a quiz app that pulls question and answers from an API and calculated the number of questions answered correctly.
+It is a quiz app that pulls questions and answers from an API and calculates the number of questions answered correctly.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts